Fort Orleans

-Fort Orleans (sometimes referred to Fort D'Orleans) was a French fort in colonial North America, the first fort built by any European forces on the Missouri River.
-It was built near the mouth of the Grand River near present-day Brunswick.
-Intended to be the linchpin in the vast New France empire stretching from Montreal to New Mexico, the fort was occupied from 1723–1726.
+Fort Orleans, sometimes referred to as Fort D'Orleans, was a French frontier outpost in colonial North America, and the first fort built by European forces on the Missouri River.
+It was reportedly located near the mouth of the Grand River near present-day Brunswick, Missouri.
+Intended to be the linchpin in the vast New France empire stretching from Montreal to New Mexico, the fort was occupied from 1723 to 1726.
 It was the first multi-year European settlement in what is today the U.S. state of Missouri.

 History

-The fort was established in 1723 on the Missouri River by Étienne de Veniard, Sieur de Bourgmont.
-It was to be the Missouri River headquarters of the newly claimed Louisiana territory.
+The fort was established on the Missouri River in 1723 by Étienne de Veniard, Sieur de Bourgmont.
+It was to be the Missouri River headquarters of the newly claimed French Louisiana territory.
 Like the newly founded New Orleans, Louisiana, it was named for the Duke of Orléans.

 De Bourgmont had commanded the French fort at Fort Detroit.
-In 1706 he and other soldiers deserted when criticized by Antoine Laumet de La Mothe, sieur de Cadillac for his handling of a skirmish with attacking Ottawa (tribe) members.
+In 1706 he and other soldiers deserted when criticized by Antoine Laumet de La Mothe, sieur de Cadillac for his handling of a skirmish with attacking Ottawa Indians.
 A French priest and soldier were killed by the Indians, and the French killed 30 Ottawa tribesmen.

 While on the lam from French authorities, de Bourgmont lived with the Native Americans and explored the lower Missouri.
 He often traded in furs, although not authorized to do so.
 Catholic missionaries urged that he be arrested for indecency because of traveling with his Missouri wife and their children of mixed European and Native American ancestry.
 His base was the Missouri tribal village near where Fort Orleans was to be established.

 In 1713 de Bourgmont wrote Exact Description of Louisiana, of Its Harbors, Lands and Rivers, and Names of the Indian Tribes That Occupy It, and the Commerce and Advantages to Be Derived Therefrom for the Establishment of a Colony.
-In 1714, he published an account following travels to the mouth of the Platte River, entitled The Route to Be Taken to Ascend the Missouri River.
+In 1714, he published an account detailing his travels to the mouth of the Platte River, entitled The Route to Be Taken to Ascend the Missouri River.
 His descriptions and names of rivers, based on names of local tribes, were used by cartographer Guillaume Delisle for the first map of the region.
 Delisle used "Missouri" for the river rather than Pekitanoui, as the explorers Louis Jolliet and Jacques Marquette had named it after they first viewed it in 1673.

 In 1718 Jean-Baptiste Le Moyne de Bienville, founder of the Louisiana territory, said that instead of arresting Bourgmont, they should work with him.
 He recommended that Bourgmont receive the Cross of Saint Louis for service to France.

 In 1720 Bourgmont and his son, along with a chief, traveled to France, where they were greeted as national heroes.
 His reputation was enhanced as news arrived that the Pawnee (who had been friendly with Bourgmont) had slaughtered the Villasur expedition near modern-day Columbus, Nebraska.
 This stopped the Spanish from establishing settlements in the Missouri River Valley.